Icecrax/Ticketlime/README.md

 Under `http://localhost:8080/h2-console` is the database accessible.
 As a path you have to enter `jdbc:h2:file:<abolutePathToProject>/database/backend` and as username=`admin` & password=`password`

-**Note: On this task I worked in a team of 6 people.
-There are still some things on the design which weren't completely finished **
+**Note: The name is deliberately misspelled.
+On this task I worked in a team of 6 people.
+There are still some things on the design which weren't completely finished**